 - Observe the nest from a distance.
 If the bulldog ants feel their habitat is threatened they will attack and sting you.
 If there are enough stings, there is a threat to your life.
 That’s why we suggest you contact a certified pest controller.

 - Consider your mean of pest control.
 Choosing the proper pest control method to destroy the bulldog ant colony and their nest is of utmost importance in order to get rid of this pest efficiently.
 Use baits that are specifically made for bull ants.
 Unlike sprays, baits are preferred for DIY pest control, as the worker ants will eat them and bring them to the queen.
 This ensures you don’t get in immediate proximity to the nest.

 Bull ants nest

-Small in size, bull ant nests are usually located underground in the soil.
+Bull ant nests are usually located underground in the soil.
 Myrmecia gulosa nests can be found in debris, in your backyard and even beneath your house.
-A single bull ant queen can build 14 different colonies, which allows the nest to grow deep underground, making it even harder for you to get rid of them completely.
+A single bull ant queen can build 14 different colonies, which allows the nest to expand deep underground, making it even harder for you to get rid of the ants completely.

 The bigger the bull ant colony, the bigger the outside mound of dirt will be, however, keep in mind that the nest will be much deeper underground.

 Bull ants extermination methods